mamoyz/open-in-vscode-via-context-menu/README.md

-# Open Folder in VS Code
+# Open Folder in VS Code via Context Menu in Windows
 A cool tool to open any folder in VS Code through Context Menu (right-click) in Windows

 # How to Install